 Experience

 Liam has a broad practice across Family Law, Housing and Community Care Law and Inquests and Inquiries.
-He is particularly interested in the overlap between these areas and is available to advise in cases where they intersect.
+He is particularly interested in the overlap between these areas and is available to advise in relevant cases.

 Family